berntf/otwo/ServerInstallTestnet.md

 /dev/md0        472M   55M  393M  13% /boot
 /dev/md1        3.7G  7.5M  3.4G   1% /tmp
 ```
-Look at the column 'Mounted on' for the single / which indicates your used and available storage in GB (unless you have a seperate home directory mountpoint e.g. /home)
+Look at the column 'Mounted on' for the single / which indicates your used and available storage in GB (unless you have a seperate home directory partition mounted on e.g. /home in which case you need to also check this mountpoint for available space)

 ### Installation

 The installation document assumes you're installing a new server without (sudo) users already configured.
-If you do already have a sudo user configured on your server, you can replace all commands executed by root below with: sudo [your_sudo_user]
+If you do already have a sudo user configured on your server, you can replace all commands executed by root below with: sudo [command]

 1. To start login to your server with the root user: